-5.6.
+5.8.
 Mapping method selection based on qualifiers

-In many occasions one requires mapping methods with the same method signature (appart from the name) that have different behavior.
-MapStruct has a handy mechanism to deal with such situations: Qualifier.
-A 'qualifier' is a custom annotation that the user can write, 'stick onto' a mapping method which is included as used mapper, and can be referred to in a bean property mapping, iterable mapping or map mapping.
+In many occasions one requires mapping methods with the same method signature (apart from the name) that have different behavior.
+MapStruct has a handy mechanism to deal with such situations: Qualifier (org.mapstruct.Qualifier).
+A 'qualifier' is a custom annotation that the user can write, 'stick onto' a mapping method which is included as used mapper and can be referred to in a bean property mapping, iterable mapping or map mapping.
 Multiple qualifiers can be 'stuck onto' a method and mapping.

-So, lets say there is a hand-written method to map titles with a String return type and String argument amongst many other referenced mappers with the same String return type - String argument signature:
+So, let's say there is a hand-written method to map titles with a String return type and String argument amongst many other referenced mappers with the same String return type - String argument signature:

-Example 26.
+Example 32.
 Several mapping methods with identical source and target types

-'''

-public class Titles {
+''' public class Titles {

 public String translateTitleEG(String title) {

 // some mapping logic

 }

 public String translateTitleGE(String title) {

 // some mapping logic

 }

 }

 '''